 In the first form of channel type definition, the subtype indication is called the message type of the channel.
 It denotes the subtype of values that may be passed as messages on a channel of the channel type.
+The base type of this subtype must not be a file type.
+If it is an access type, the designated type of the access type must be a channel type.
 The second form of channel type definition defines a null channel type.
 Such a channel type is used for a channel on which the messages have no data content.